abhaygill209/circuit_guy209/Embedded Systems/Atmega328p/Readme.md

 </br>
 All the codes in this repository were created in Microchip Studios 7.0 and are compatable with Atmel's ATMEGA328p chips only. </br>
 </br>
-Proteus Simulation for PWM.c file: https://github.com/user-attachments/assets/777bb597-f39b-4d03-aaa4-53379c180723
+Proteus Simulation for PWM.c file:</br>
+https://github.com/user-attachments/assets/777bb597-f39b-4d03-aaa4-53379c180723